morganbarkhurst/PythonProjectDataAnalysis/README.md

 ### Week 1

 I learned about the importance of programming and touched on the world of hardware.
+It also was a great introuction to the course and set-up of the weekly activity.
+Watching the extra videos made it a more personal experience as I now know more about the teacher and coding around the world.

 ### Week 2

-The course explained prefered IDEs and the difference between using just Command Prompt and pairing it with Atom
+The course explained prefered IDEs and the difference between using just Command Prompt and pairing it with Atom.
+While I was already familiar with using Atom, it helped me know more about the IDE and other IDEs as well.
+I have been thinking about using other IDEs so this information was helpful.

 ### Week 3

 Began learning print function, then breifly overviewed if statements and while loops.
+This was a review compared to what we are learning in class, but it was good to reinforce the material and look at some exercises.

 ### Week 4

 Working on the first real program, I heard about integers, float, and order of opperations.
-I learned about mnemonic variables as well.
+I learned about mnemonic variables as well and the names of variables that cannot be used.
+Words like 'for' and 'if' and 'in' have other meanings in python, so using them as variables would confuse the computer.